 At Twitter, protecting and defending the privacy of our users is built into the core DNA of our company — and our developer and data products reflect that commitment.
 We believe that Twitter data can be a powerful force for good in the world — from saving lives during flooding in Jakarta to helping the USGS track earthquakes to working with the UN to achieve the Sustainable Development Goals.
-However, we prohibit the use of Twitter data and the Twitter APIs by any entity for surveillance purposes.
+However, we prohibit the use of Twitter data and the Twitter APIs by any entity for surveillance purposes, or in any other way that would be inconsistent with our users' reasonable expectations of privacy.
 Period.
-Any misuse of the Twitter APIs for these purposes will be subject to enforcement action, which can include suspension and termination of access.
-Learn more about these policies here.
-For additional information for law enforcement authorities seeking information about Twitter accounts, visit https://t.co/le.

 We describe prohibited uses of our data and developer products in the Developer Agreement, including prohibitions on investigating or tracking Twitter users or their content, as well as tracking, alerting, or monitoring sensitive events (such as protests, rallies, or community organizing meetings).